 - Extreme pain and discomfort: Because catheters are so invasive, it is common for their use to result in extreme pain and discomfort for patients.

 - Infections: When catheters are improperly cleaned and sterilized, they introduce germs that can lead to serious and even life-threatening infections.

-These are just a few of the possible side effects and complications that can arise from catheter use.
-If you have experienced any type of problem with catheter use, talk with our lawyers.
-We can assess your case to see if you have a viable claim, and we will fight to help you obtain the compensation you deserve.
+Other potential injuries include obstruction of blood flow, air embolism, blood vessel damage, hemorrhaging, and even death.
+These are just a few of the possible side effects and complications that can arise from defective catheters and device failure.
+If you have experienced any type of problem with catheter use, talk with our medical malpractice and defective product lawyers as soon as possible.
+We can assess your case to see if you have a viable claim and fight to help you obtain the compensation you deserve.